School Democracy Laboratory

 youth, teachers

-According to the 2016 report from the Centre for Public Opinion Research, over 50% of students declared they never participate in their school council elections.
-Additionally, the majority has a very little sense of influence over their school or municipality at large.
-These are the young people characterized by a low social trust and a conviction that participation brings very little results.
+According to the 2016 report from the Centre for Public Opinion Research, over 50% of students declared they have never participated in their school council elections.
+Additionally, the majority has very little sense of agency over their school or municipality at large.
+These are the young people characterized by a low level of civic trust and a conviction that civic participation brings very little results.
 On the other hand, findings from the Institute for Educational Research show that students who experienced participatory involvement in the decision-making process at their school tend to be more engaged in civic life as adults.
 That is why we believe involving young people in the democratic processes early is crucially important.

 How we can help you: